Pride ‘87 at the Southbank Centre

 Singers perform at Pride ‘87

-A trio of unknown singers are pictured performing on the Pride ‘87 Carnival main stage.
-Do you know who they are?
+A trio of singers are pictured performing on the Pride ‘87 Carnival main stage.
+We're not 100% sure who these performers are, though we have had it suggested that they include Shirley Lewis and Dee Lewis.
+Can you confirm this?
+Do you know who the third performer is?
 Get in touch with our archive, or via social media to let us know.

 Photo is dated 27 June 1987.

 Audience members stand and watch the main stage at Jubilee Gardens in 1987.

 The stage was the venue for over five hours of entertainment, hosted by 1980s ITV star Chistopher Eymard.
 The day’s events also included a speech from future Mayor of London Ken Livingstone, then head of the Greater London Council.